REST API

 }

-A successfull response to this command, consists of a session_token
+A successful response to this command consists of a session_token

 and a refresh_token

-is to be used as the token that goes in the Authorizaition header for all authenticated requests.
+should be used in future Authorization headers for all authenticated requests.

 - JavaScript